hellospiral/angular2_meal_tracker/README.md

+# Meal Tracker

+#### Angular 2 web app for tracking meals and calories

+#### By Matt Carlson

+## Description

-Users should be able to log foods they've eaten each day, including details about the meal and its number of calories.
-You may assume foods being logged are for a single day (you are not required to keep track of multiple days' meals).
+This app allows users to keep track of their meals and caloric intake.
+Users can log the foods they've eaten each day, including details about the meal and its number of calories.

+## Setup/Installation Requirements
+* node/npm
+* bower

+### Setup Instructions:
+* Clone this repo
+* In the terminal, navigate to the top level of the cloned directory and run npm install and bower install
+* Run gulp build and gulp serve to view the app!

+## Technologies Used

+* Angular 2
+* JavaScript
+* Node.js
+* Bower
+* Gulp
+* SASS
+* HTML
+* CSS
+* Bootstrap

+### License

+This software is licensed under the MIT license.

+Copyright (c) 2016 Matt Carlson

 Completed User Stories: